amacleod1417/Transparadon-Project/README.md

 Transparency Reports: Generate detailed reports on the use and impact of donations.
 Anonymity Options: Allow donors to choose between anonymous and public donations.
 Global Accessibility: Support donations from anywhere in the world.
+Community Pool Donations: Donate to a community pool where quadratic voting determines the allocation of funds.

 Technology Stack
 Frontend: React.js
 Backend: Node.js, Express.js